 For the manual portion of the process, the craftsman begins by polishing the exterior of the shade; then he moves on to the interior, utilizing a saw, hammer and chisel to work the cavity into the form.
 This requires both a high degree of accuracy and nearly infinite patience.
 Once the interior is polished and ready, the ends are sawn off to obtain the finished piece.
 The entire process takes around five to eight hours.

+The major steps of the lamp-shade production process.
+Click the image for a larger version.The major steps of the lamp-shade production process.
+Click the image for a larger version.
 A metal gearwheel allows the wooden top to expand and contract without breaking the stone.

 Each completed shade is then taken to a carpenter, who manufactures the wooden top.
 The two sections must be a perfect fit to allow them to be attached using adhesive, and there is a metal gearwheel supporting the stone in this connection.
 The gearwheel serves two functions: it allows for the wood's expansion to not exert any pressure on the stone (which might lead to breaks); and it vents heat generated by the bulb.